 6. PLAYER REGISTRATIONS

 6.1 All players shall annually register to the Club using the RFL GameDay system.
 The League will circulate a link to the registration portal to the Clubs to commence the registration process.
 There is no restriction on the maximum number of players allowed to register per team in the NEYJL.
+During this process a Player must become an Our League Active Member.

 6.1.2 A Club is permitted and encouraged to enter more than one team in a league.
 Should a team elect to do so, then the Management Board may ask that players are allocated to a team.

+6.1.3 The RFL may introduce, from time to time, new registration processes.

 6.2 Transfers